iilab/openmentoring-content/en/topics/understand-4-digisec/4-secure-communications/1-2-takeaways.md

 ---
-title: Key takeaways
+title: Learn about
 published: true
 ---
-Key takeaways from this unit include the following:
-- What is secure communication?
+- secure communication basics
 - What to do if you believe your communication channels have been compromised?
-- Encryption tools
+- Using secure communications tools